1899 San Ciriaco hurricane

 The storm weakened after moving inland and fell to Category 1 intensity by 1200 UTC on August 18.
 Later that day, the storm re-emerged into the Atlantic.
 Now heading northeastward, it continued weakening, but maintained Category 1 intensity.
 By late on August 20, the storm curved eastward over the northwestern Atlantic.
 It also began losing tropical characteristics and transitioned into an extratropical cyclone at 0000 UTC on August 22, while located about 325 miles (525 km) south of Sable Island.
 However, after four days, the system regenerated into a tropical storm while located about 695 miles (1,120 km) west-southwest of Flores Island in the Azores on August 26.
 It moved slowly north-northwestward, until curving to the east on August 29.
 Between August 26 and September 1, the storm did not differentiate in intensity, but began re-strengthening while turning southeastward on September 2.
 Early on the following day, the storm again reached hurricane intensity.
 It curved northeastward and passed through the Azores on September 3, shortly before transitioning into an extratropical cyclone.

 In Guadeloupe, the storm unroofed and flooded many houses.
 Communications were significantly disrupted in the interior portions of the island.
 Impact was severe in Montserrat, with nearly every building destroyed and 100 deaths reported.
 About 200 small houses were destroyed on Saint Kitts, with estates suffering considerable damage, while nearly all estates were destroyed on Saint Croix.
 Eleven deaths were reported on the island.
 In Puerto Rico, the system brought strong winds and heavy rainfall, which caused extensive flooding.
 Approximately 250,000 people were left without food and shelter.
 Additionally, telephone, telegraph, and electrical services were completely lost.
-Overall, damage totaled approximately $20 million, with over half were losses inflicted on crops, particularly coffee.
+Overall, damage totaled approximately $20 million, with over half being losses inflicted on crops, particularly coffee.

 At the time, it was the costliest and worst tropical cyclone in the history of Puerto Rico.
 It was estimated that the storm caused 3,369 fatalities on the island territory.
 In the Bahamas, strong winds and waves sank 50 small crafts, most of them at Andros.
 Severe damage was reported in Nassau, with over 100 buildings destroyed and many damaged, including the Government House.
 A few houses were also destroyed on Bimini.
 The death toll in the Bahamas was at least 125.
 In North Carolina, storm surge and rough sea destroyed fishing piers and bridges, as well as sank about 10 vessels.
 Hatteras Island was almost entirely inundated with 4 to 10 ft of water, and many homes were damaged.
 There was also much destruction at Diamond City, on the Shackleford Banks near Cape Lookout.
 There were at least 20 deaths in the state of North Carolina.
 In the Azores, the storm also caused one fatality and significant damage on some islands.